blazium-engine/blazium-docs/contributing/development/compiling/compiling_for_web.rst

 Finally, rename the zip archives to ``web_dlink_release.zip`` and ``web_dlink_release.zip`` for the release template::

-    mv bin/godot.web.template_release.wasm32.dlink.zip bin/web_dlink_release.zip
+    mv bin/blazium.web.template_release.wasm32.dlink.zip bin/web_dlink_release.zip
-    mv bin/godot.web.template_debug.wasm32.dlink.zip bin/web_dlink_debug.zip
+    mv bin/blazium.web.template_debug.wasm32.dlink.zip bin/web_dlink_debug.zip

 Building the editor
 -------------------

-It is also possible to build a version of the Godot editor that can run in the browser.
+It is also possible to build a version of the Blazium editor that can run in the browser.
 The editor version is not recommended over the native build.
 You can build the editor with::

     scons platform=web target=editor

 Once finished, the resulting file will be placed in the ``bin`` subdirectory.
-Its name will be ``godot.web.editor.wasm32.zip``.
+Its name will be ``blazium.web.editor.wasm32.zip``.
 You can upload the zip content to your web server and visit it with your browser to use the editor.

 Refer to the :ref:`export page <doc_javascript_export_options>` for the web